magikm18/frc-hackathon-2017-problem1/README.md

 ## Instructions

+Run `make` to compile (uses GCC and GNU AS)

-Run `./run.sh` with input file and output file as command-line args to build and run.
+Run `bin/problem1` with input file and output file as command-line args to run.

 ## Output